Hexpee/indiegogogetter/README.md

 *Now, make sure you're in the root directory and just run this command `python run.py` *Finally go to [http://localhost:5000/](http://localhost:5000/)

-Now you can pick, contribute and help build better productts!
+Now you can pick, contribute and help build better products!

 # Views #
 ## Home ##